magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rule-engine-2-0/architecture.md

 ### Actor model

 Actor model enables high performance and concurrent processing of messages from device transport layer as long as server-side API calls.
-ThingsBoard uses own Actor System implementation that is sharpened for our use case.
+IoT Hub uses own Actor System implementation that is sharpened for our use case.
 There are two main actors related to the rule engine: Rule Chain Actor and Rule Node Actor.

 #### Rule Chain Actor